ComposableFi/composable/rfcs/0013-development-process-and-project-items.md

 If task was created as result of communiction in GH or Slack, refere GH item or Slack dicussion (or people from diucssion) in CU item.

+**Will it work?**

+Producer  from Electorns Arts said that in one startip, and it made project managment tool more clean and targeted.

 #### Item state